bjornharrtell/solidnet/README.md

 ========

 A reference implementation of stable link entity network for PostgreSQL/PostGIS.

-Also includes a basic server/client for editing the network.
+Also included is a a basic server/client for editing the network written in coffeescript using OpenLayers, Ext JS and node.js.

 NOTE: Experimental work.
 Not even close to being finished or functional.